Ahmed0or1/Logs_Events_Timeline/README.md

-# LogEvent_Timeline_Analyzer
 This script parses system log files (auth.log, firewall.log, workstations.log) and generates a clean, color-coded timeline of important security and system events.
 It is designed for incident response, log analysis, and digital forensics.

 ![Capture](Capture.PNG)